ZubairAlltaf/automations/professional email assistant/Readme.md

 ![No Code](https://img.shields.io/badge/No%20Code-Low%20Code-green)
 ![Automation](https://img.shields.io/badge/Category-Email%20Automation-lightgrey)

 A smart and **completely customizable AI-based Email Assistant** built with [n8n](https://n8n.io).
-This automation reads your emails, categorizes them using an LLM (Gemini or any you choose), analyzes the intent, and drafts or sends personalized replies — all with just one click setup!
+This automation reads your emails, categorizes them using an LLM (Gemini or any you choose), analyzes the intent, and drafts or sends personalized replies — all with just one-click setup!

 ---